KonradWohlfahrt/OSC-Clock-Project/README.md

 # OSC-Clock-Project
-The source code for the diy smart home clock OSC.
+In this repository you will find the source code for the diy smart home clock OSC.